cds-snc/notification-documentation/src/en/send.md

 - `file`: convert the file into a string that is base64 encoded.
 Example: `Q2FuYWRh` (`Canada` encoded in base64)
 - `filename`: the filename of the file you are sending.
 Example: `service_name_applicant_name.pdf`
-- `sending_method`: specify how you want to send this file. `attach` for the direct attachment method, `link` to generate a unique link
+- `sending_method`: specify how you want to send this file.
+Either `attach` for the direct attachment method or `link` to generate a unique link

 #### If you’re sending files as direct attachments